Before I delve into the few criticisms I have of the film (a SPOILER FREE review, I promise), I want to express how much I enjoyed Brightburn.

 To my knowledge, Brightburn is only David Yarovesky second feature-length stint in the director’s chair, and it shows.
 While the film clearly benefits cinematically from Gunn’s influence, the pacing through the first half feels unnatural… almost too methodical.
 And just when you think you’re about to get a second act, the action leaps up and barrels straight through into the third.
 It left me strangely conflicted; thoroughly excited by the admittedly beautiful, often horrifying, and inarguably tightly directed action sequences on screen while simultaneously feeling incredibly unsatisfied.

 One can’t seem to shake the feeling that Yarovesky is trying to emulate Gunn’s sudden and explosive rise to cult, and then A-list, stardom – an inkling that is only reinforced by their longstanding friendship and frequent collaborations.
 Gunn jumped from the sci-fi-horror romp Slither to the gritty superhero-reimagining Super, then straight on-and-up to Guardians of the Galaxy.
 Yarovesky… shall we say, “hopped”?… from the sci-fi-horror romp The Hive to the gritty superhero-reimagining Brightburn.
-But as much as I enjoyed Brightburn, I think we can probably all agree there’s no Guardians in his near future.
+But as much as I enjoyed Brightburn, I think we can probably all agree there are no Guardians in his near future.
 Yarovesky can certainly direct a scene, but Gunn knows how to tell a story, and therein lies Yarovesky’s failing.

-I guess you have it or you don’t.
+I guess you have it, or you don’t.

 Besides these few criticisms, however, Brightburn is still worth a watch – but maybe with slightly lower expectations.

-The film would have benefitted greatly from an extra 20 or 30 minutes of story development, if only to give us a few extra jump scares, cinematic one-shots that weren’t already spoiled by the trailer, and a smidge of emotional connection, but what’s there is still thoroughly entertaining.
-Similarly, scattered easter eggs, including a reference to Rainn Wilson’s The Crimson Bolt from Dunn’s classic Super tease at a Dunn inspired superhero-horror universe.
+The film would have benefitted greatly from an extra 20 or 30 minutes of story development if only to give us a few extra jump scares, cinematic one-shots that weren’t already spoiled by the trailer, and a smidge of emotional connection, but what’s there is still thoroughly entertaining.
+Similarly, scattered easter eggs, including a reference to Rainn Wilson’s The Crimson Bolt from Dunn’s classic Super tease at a Dunn-inspired superhero-horror universe.